 Stash away all food items safely inside your bag – away from their eyes and you’ll be safe and good!

 From this junction, it only takes another minute or so to reach the Sun temple.
-In all, it takes around 10-20 minutes to reach the Sun temple from the Galta Gate (on Jaipur-Delhi road)
+In all, it takes around 10-20 minutes to reach the Sun temple from Galta Gate .

 The temple premise is constructed in an old style having a huge wooden door locally called pol, which you often see in the havelis in the walled part of Jaipur city.